What’s the most expensive part of your trip?

 One way to save money is by using frequent flyer miles and points for free flights.
 Check out The Points Guy’s Beginner’s Guide to learn how to use credit cards and other tricks to build up your miles balance.
+But for travelers who need a great price even if they don’t have points, learning your way around booking sites is your secret weapon.

 Editor’s Choice: Hipmunk